 2010 Pavillon Blanc 93-94p

 Tasted in April 2011.
-It impressed a lot.
-Very intense flavours of pineapple and grapefruit, excellent acidity and minerality, freshness, precise fruit and long aftertaste.
+It impressed a lot with very intense flavours of pineapple and grapefruit, excellent acidity and minerality, freshness, precise fruit and long aftertaste.

 2009 Pavillon Rouge (barrel sample) 90-92p